selectiveintellect/vic/commandline.md

 - `--list-simulators`:
     This option lists the simulators supported by the compiler.

+- `--verbose`:
+    This option turns on verbose printing of the compiler during compile time.
+This is different from the `--debug` or `--intermediate` options which are for the compiled code.

 - `-d`, `--debug`:
     This option turns on internal debugging of the compiler's parser.
 The user